charig/IPBlocklist/README.md

 ```
 curl http://localhost:8080/ips/192.168.1.1
 ```
+The API should return true or false depending on whether the IP address is in the blocklist.

 * Build a native image (linux executable):
 ```
 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

+## Docker
+You can also run the application in a Docker container.
+To build the container, run:

 * Build a docker container with the native image:
 ```